-The PSHE programme promotes online safety and the responsible useof social media and gives guidance on dealing with and reporting online bullying.
-All employees and pupils sign the School's Acceptable Use Agreement before they are allowed to use School computer equipment, the internet and Wi-Fi within School.
+The PSHE programme promotes online safety and the responsible use of social media and gives guidance on dealing with and reporting online bullying.
+All employees and pupils sign the School's Acceptable Use Agreement before they are allowed to use the school's computers and network.

-When an employee has concerns about a pupil's misuse of technology, they must report it to the Head of Year or a member of the Senior Leadership Team, who will request that the pupil revealsthe content of the relevant material and who may confiscate equipment.
-The wider search powersincluded in the Education Act 2011 give teachers stronger powers to tackle online bullying by providing a specific power to search for inappropriate files on electronic devices, including mobile phones.
+When an employee has concerns about a pupil's misuse of technology, they must report it to the Head of Year or a member of the Senior Leadership Team, who will request that the pupil reveals the content of the relevant material and who may confiscate equipment.
+The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle online bullying by providing a specific power to search for inappropriate files on computers and mobile devices.